PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Consider adding Battlemages and magic disrupting transport to #2-3

+## To set up for Rattick and the Wagons

+> Add Rattick pleading with the Wizard to get him to take down his patrols.
+Tell the Orc's to stand down.

+> "No, no, good sneak-thief.
+Where would the sport be in that?
+I will leave them up.
+If you can get them through, then you shall get your reward and I will know of a weakness in my defense.
+If you cannot get them through, well, you see, I still get what I want."

+> "Then I cannot guaranteed the safety of your minions."

+> "Ha ha HA!
+Break away my evil fellow.
+I'll just make more. "

 # Punchlist

 Can I include Pugh, Xyxxxy or MABADU as magic words?